the-pudding/last-two-minute-report/README.md

 ## Usage

+If already setup, simply run `make latest`.
+This will do everything below and commit latest data to repo.

 #### Get latest games from archive
 `npm run get-games [max]` (optionally pass a number `[max]` to only download recent games)